kathleenleeper/div3/CBD_materials/CBD_pres.md

  * The U.S. and the U.K. jointly publish more high-profile journals than the rest of the world combined.
 I'm talking about barriers -- legal and monetary-- to the flow of scientific information.

-#QUESTIONS YOU CAN SAY YES TO:
+#QUESTIONS YOU CAN SAY YES TO!
  1. Have you ever written a scientific paper?
  2. Have you ever had access issues -- not being able to get to papers you want, when you want?
 This includes if you have to use a friend's or UMass library account (I use an MIT logon), and excludes interlibrary loan requests, because realistically we don't make them very often.
 <!---(3) how many of you pay attention to the publisher and make decisions accordingly?--- >